 The Situational Crisis Communication Theory (SCCT) identifies response strategies that organizations can use to handle a crisis.
 It's based on who was responsible for causing the crisis as well as how significant the threat is to the business's reputation.

-Not only is SCCT based on the organization's understanding of the crisis, but also on their pre-conceived notion of how stakeholders will respond to each type of response.
+Not only is SCCT based on the organization's understanding of the crisis, but also on their preconceived notion of how stakeholders will respond to each type of response.

-To plan for stakeholder responses. there are four main crisis response communication strategies.
+To plan for stakeholder responses, there are four main crisis response communication strategies.